Two women sitting at a table with an open book holding their phones

 We’ve created an invoice template for you to customise for your specific requirements.

-You can send invoices by email or through invoicing software, though you can also send them by post if preferred by the customer.
+You can send invoices by email or through invoicing software, though some customers may still prefer a posted copy.

-If your business is VAT registered, you must keep digital records of invoices that are compatible with HMRC’s Making Tax Digital software, so you can submit VAT returns digitally.
+If your business is VAT registered, you must keep digital invoice records that are compatible with HMRC’s Making Tax Digital software, so you can submit VAT returns digitally.

 Person sitting at a desk in an office working on laptop